What tax advantages can be built into trusts created in one’s Will?

 Can a trust protect property from a future divorce of a beneficiary?

 A trust can be structured so that its assets will be available only to the beneficiary and not to his or her spouse, either during the marriage or at the time of a divorce.
 In fact, to many of our clients, this is one of the most appealing features of a trust for an adult beneficiary.
 To better assure this result, the trust should include language specifying that all distributions from the trust will remain the separate property of the beneficiary.
 If the beneficiary serves as trustee of this trust, he or she should be vigilant in maintain the distinct nature of the trust, including separate accounts, records, and income tax returns for the trust, and the beneficiary should not contribute his or her own assets to the trust.
+Our Texas trusts generally incorporate divorce protection, but be aware that a beneficiary with a domicile other than Texas is faced with another jurisdiction’s interpretation of Texas law.
+The point there is that the intended result is less secure if the beneficiary divorces in certain jurisdictions outside of Texas.

 How can a trust be structured to avoid probate?